jetbrains-academy/javascript-course/Error_Handling/throw_operator/task.md

-Previously, we have considered situations where exceptions were generated automatically due to JavaScript errors.
+Previously, we assumed exceptions are generated automatically.
+Before we learn how to do it manually, a few words about terminology.

+In Computer Science, we can say when an error occurs, an exception is generated that can catch and handle.
+But from this description, it is not clear what an "exception" is in JavaScript.

+In JavaScript, an "exception" is an error object.
+This object can be one of the built-in error classes: `Error`, `ReferenceError`, `TypeError` and others.

-However, the programmer can also generate exceptions and use the `try..catch` mechanism to handle their own errors.
+Moreover, the programmer can also generate their own exceptions and use the `try..catch` mechanism to handle it.
 To generate an exception, use the `throw` operator with an error object.
-JavaScript has many built-in classes for standard errors: `Error`, `ReferenceError`, `TypeError` and others.
-We can use them to create error objects and specify a custom message as a constructor argument.
-It is accessible with the `message` property of the error object in the `catch` block.
+Creating this object, you can specify a custom message as a constructor argument.
+You can access it later in the `catch` block with the `message` property of the error object.

 ```js
 function intArraySum(array) {